cis-famu/design-project-pandas/milestone2.md

 ## Fully Dressed Use Cases
  **Use Case Number:** DC-1
  **Use Case Name:** Place Order
- **Description:** The AeroMedic system allows patients to place orders on medical supplies or medication, whether it be directly or through a healthcare professional.
+ **Description:** The AeroMedic system allows patients/customers to place orders on medical supplies or medication, whether it be directly or through a healthcare professional.
- **Primary Actor:** Patient, Healthcare Professional
+ **Primary Actor:** Patient/Customer, Healthcare Professional
  **Priority:** High
  **Type:** External
  **Trigger:** Customer needs medication or supplies, or a healthcare professional prescribes them for them.